 Six months of non-MAF training

-Let’s roll back to November 29th at the end of last year when I ran my standard Sunday long run to Broadstone in 1:39:26.
+Let’s roll back to November 29th at the end of last year when I ran my standard Sunday long run in 1:39:26.
 It’s an average pace of 8:31/mile and my heart was pumping away at an average of 148 beats per minute.
 Six months later, May 30th, I ran it again, a minute slower, but my heart-rate was now only 131bpm.
-That’s a drop of 17 beats and an indicator that I’ve improved my aerobic system.
+That’s a drop of 17 beats and an indicator I’d improved my aerobic system.

 Regular readers will know I’ve spent the intervening six months training for 800m following a plan from one of Jack Daniels’ books.
 Although I know much about coaching and how to train I’ve never tried middle distance before, so I decided to see how one of the world’s best coaches approaches it and see what I could learn.